G-Two/subarulink/README.md

 Accounts with only one vehicle do not need to specify a VIN

 ## Configuration
 A JSON file is used for configuration.
 A user provided file can be passed to the CLI via the `--config`.
 If no config file is provided, two default locations are searched for.
-First is `~/.subarulink.cfg` and if that is not found, `$XDG_CONFIG_DIR/subarulink/subarulink.cfg` (`XDG_CONFIG_HOME` will be used.
+First is `~/.subarulink.cfg` and if that is not found, `$XDG_CONFIG_HOME/subarulink/subarulink.cfg` will be used.

 ## Known Issues
 ### Battery Discharge